 Day 7: Departure from Kajaani or Kuopio airport.

 Good to know

 General information about the husky farm:

 This small husky farm is situated 20 kilometres from the closest village (Kuhmo) and 2 kilometres from the closest neighbour.
 It is a permanent home for one of the guides and his dogs.
 The farm is on a lakeshore in the wilderness and it is very rare to see any other people on our lake.
 The main building is a traditional log cabin which used to be a base for the forest workers.
 It is simple but has the modern comforts such as electricity, running water and indoor toilet.
-There is no shower, but you can wash yourself with hot water every evening in the sauna.
+Instead of shower you can wash yourself with hot water every evening in the sauna.
 The sauna is another log building which is right on the lakeshore; one has to take approximately five steps before jumping in to the lake.

 The cabin has a kitchen and a living room for the common use.
 Guests have their own bedroom with a fireplace and a view to a lake.
 The second bedroom is a bit smaller than the main guest room but also with a view to the lake.
 The guest rooms are with twin or double beds depending on how the guests wish.
-There is a mobile phone coverage and one should be able to connect to internet with smart-phones.
-There is also a computer with internet access if needed.
+For the bigger one we can make an extra bed for a third person (a child).
+There is a good mobile phone coverage and wifi in use.

-The dogs on the farm are friendly Siberian huskies.
+The dogs on the farm are mostly Siberian and Alaskan huskies that are bred for pulling, but there are also some mix breed rescue dogs that are having a new life in our pack.
 They live outside, usually two to three dogs per one cage.
 Occasionally some are staying inside.
 Most of the time they are very silent.
 They are only noisy when being exited: for example because of feeding or when they are taken out for hiking etc. Anyhow, no need for earplugs during the nights!